aasthakm/aasthakm.github.io/index.md

 ### Research Interests

 I am broadly interested in systems security, data privacy, operating systems, and distributed systems.
 I have worked on building [systems](http://thoth.mpi-sws.org/) that enable online services to comply with data privacy and usage policies, and prevent accidental disclosures due to bugs and misconfigurations.
-More recently, I have been working on solutions to ensure privacy of data in Cloud services in the face of side-channel disclosures.
+More recently, I have been working on solutions to ensure privacy in Cloud services in the face of side-channel disclosures.

 ### Publications
 - Pacer: Network Side-Channel Mitigation in the Cloud [\[PDF\]](https://arxiv.org/pdf/1908.11568.pdf) [\[Poster\]](https://people.mpi-sws.org/~aasthakm/files/pacer_poster.pdf)<br>